June 26, 27 & 28, 2015

 - Artists must display a process statement in their booth including a photo of the artist, and images and description that illustrate the process and materials used to create the work.
 This statement supports the Festival mission to educate the public about art and has been shown to increase sales.

 - All artwork must be for sale.
 Prices may not be changed after the show has opened.

 - Reproductions of artist’s original work must be clearly marked as such and displayed in a maximum of two bins (see Reproduction Policy below).
 Artist greeting cards may be displayed in one small tabletop rounder or in a single basket or box on a table.

-Limited edition reproductions are allowed.
+- Limited edition reproductions are allowed.
 A reproduction is any work that is reproduced by machine rather than by the hand of the artist.
 This includes photocopies, giclées, offset reproductions, and machine-produced images.
-All 2D media including printmaking and photography fall under the reproduction policy.
+All 2D media including painting, digital art, printmaking and photography fall under the reproduction policy.

 - Reproductions must be consistent with the style and quality of the juried work.

-- Reproductions must be clearly and individually labeled “reproduction” on the front of each piece along with the type of reproduction it is.
+- Reproductions must be clearly and individually labeled “reproduction” on the front or back of each piece along with the type of reproduction it is.
 The word “print” is reserved for hand-pulled prints.

 - Reproductions must be signed and in limited editions of no more than 450.